rvnminers-A-and-N/RVN-Forks-Multi-QT-Tool/README.md

 ### Edit with appropriate tweaks first!
 From there, run the qt-installer, then qt-run!!!

+### If you have any pre-existing wallets, back them up!!!!
+Sometimes when a new qt wallet version is downloaded and opened, it can corrupt an older wallet version file and cause havoc; I myself have been in this spot, I was able to fix my mistake thankfully, but avoid it!

 ## Feel free to reach out for support at our discord server!
 	https://discord.gg/BGVNaKfkBP